analytics-ak/funnel-drop-analysis/README.md

 ---

-## Project Overview
+## Problem Statement
-Most people who visit an online store leave without buying anything.
-But **where exactly do they leave?** And more importantly — **why?**
+Most users visit an online store but do not complete a purchase.

-This project breaks down the full user journey from landing on the homepage to completing a purchase, step by step.
-The goal is simple — find the exact point where the biggest drop happens, figure out what's causing it, and suggest what can be done about it.
+The key question is: **At which exact step do users drop off the most, and what causes it?**

 ## What This Project Does